跳轉至主目錄

 Commit to regular monitoring

 Define the best month/s to assess the condition of your natural resources, pests and weeds, then take measurements (photos, assessments, counts, etc.) at that time.
-The timing will vary according to your rainfall pattern (see Chapter 8.1 in MMFS Module 8 Turn Pasture into Product):
+The timing will vary according to your rainfall pattern (see chapter 8.1 in MMFS Module 8 Turn Pasture into Product):

-• Winter and uniform rainfall zones: late autumn (before the break) is often the ‘worst’ for vegetation, groundcover, birds and insects, while mid spring is the ‘best’
+• Winter and uniform rainfall zones: late autumn (before the break) is often the ‘worst’ for vegetation, groundcover, birds and insects, while mid spring is the ‘best’.

 • Summer rainfall zones: spring and autumn can also be the most appropriate periods, but autumn will sometimes be ‘better’ than spring.

-Seasonal variations can modify the times, but experience has shown that the twice-per-year / stronger-and-weaker approach is fairly robust over time.
+Seasonal variations can modify the times, but experience has shown that the twice-per-year/stronger-and-weaker approach is fairly robust over time.

 Use the tools suggested in this and other modules to monitor change in soil, pastures, salinity, soil pH, remnant vegetation or any of the key resources you have identified.